How Share Ourselves Started

 - Health centers serve overlooked communities

-- Health centers promote health equity
+- Health centers promote health for all its patients

 - Health centers focus on partnerships and building synergy in the community